 How to Handle WM_GETOBJECT

 When it receives a WM_GETOBJECT message that contains OBJID_CLIENT, the server must return a pointer to the object that implements IAccessible.
 This pointer is an LRESULT that is obtained by calling LresultFromObject.
-Active Accessibility, in conjunction with the COM library, performs the appropriate marshaling and passes the IAccessible interface pointer from the server to the client.
+Microsoft Active Accessibility, in conjunction with the Component Object Model (COM) library, performs the appropriate marshaling and passes the IAccessible interface pointer from the server to the client.